No one likes to get punished for brand loyalty.

 Another popular loyalty program, which is a household name among Indian consumers, is the Shoppers Stop First Citizen program.
 Although a card-oriented and tier-based loyalty program, it offers tangible benefits to the members.
 Some of the benefits include exclusive previews of new products, out-store offers, home delivery of alterations, and valet parking.
 The points are earnable across its pan-India stores as well as online.
 It is a win-win for both the retailer and the shopper.

 Starwood Preferred Guest

-With over a hundred (100) properties all over India and partnerships with ten (10) other worldwide premium hotel brands (The Westin, Sheraton, W Hotels, St Regis, and Le Meridien), Starwood’s loyalty program is sure to offer advantages to its members.
+With over a hundred (100) properties all over India and partnerships with ten (10) other worldwide premium hotel brands (The Westin, Sheraton, W Hotels, St Regis, and Le Meridien), Starwood’s loyalty program is sure to offer advantages to its members. checkout for more hotel loyalty programs in India, USA, South East Asia & Middle East Regions.
 There is no cost to enroll for the program, and visitors can earn a point for every US dollar spent.
 Simplicity, flexibility, and fairness in their loyalty rewards accumulation and redemption options mean that members inevitably profit.